Certificate in Chinese Herbal Medicine

 Certificate in Chinese Herbal Medicine Frequently Asked Questions

 Do you have questions about The Won Institute’s Certificate in Chinese Herbal Medicine program?
 Check out our frequently asked questions.

 Q: HOW LONG IS THE PROGRAM AND WHAT IS THE SCHEDULE?

 A: The program is a total of two years in length with fall, spring, and summer terms each year.
 Classes start in fall term only.
-This is a hybrid program and lectures are conducted online in both synchronous (live classes) and asynchronous format (pre-recorded, self-paced).
+This is a hybrid program and lectures for our Chinese Herbal Medicine program are conducted online in both synchronous (live classes) and asynchronous format (pre-recorded, self-paced).
 Students can review lectures and other course materials online at their convenience.
 Students are required to attend in person a few weekends per term for clinical requirements.
 The clinical internship starts in the third term of the program.
 Students have a variety of clinical shift options to choose from.
 View our sample schedule.